Reverse: 1999: Gameplay

-Reverse: 1999 is a strategy role-playing video game with turn-based battles with combat designed around a card shuffling mechanics to cast incantations.
-Players will be able to select up to four Arcanists that they own to take into battle with them.
-The Arcanists each have unique passive skills, two Incantation cards, and one Ultimate card that they will be able to use in battle.
-In addition, players can equip and build each Arcanist with a "Psychube" for additional benefits, or upgrade their "Resonance" to improve certain statistics.
+Reverse: 1999 is a strategy role-playing video game with turn-based battles and combat designed around card-shuffling mechanics.
+Players select up to four Arcanists that they own to take into battle with them.
+The Arcanists each have unique passive skills, two Incantation cards, and one Ultimate card that they can use in battle.
+In addition, players can equip and build each Arcanist with a "Psychube" for additional benefits or upgrade their "Resonance" to improve certain statistics.

 Once in battle, the player will start with a hand of 7–8 Incantation cards to choose from, and can play as many cards in a turn as there are active friendly Arcanists on the field.
 Once their turn is done and both sides have played their cards, the player gains extra cards at random from their Arcanists' combined deck.
 Each card ranges from one to three star-level, and players can upgrade incantations by merging the same cards together, increasing the damage they do, the amount of "Moxie" the respective Arcanist gains from their use, and sometimes unlocking extra effects.
 When a character gains enough Moxie, they will automatically be granted an opportunity to unleash their Ultimate skill.
-However, this applies to enemy units as well.
+This applies to enemy units as well.

 Outside of combat, players have a chance to build their own "Wilderness," an island within Vertin's suitcase made up of hexagonal pieces taken from various sets.
 Here, players can gain a small amount of free base level-up resources, as well as customize the Wilderness to their liking, limited only by the sets that they have unlocked for placement and a certain maximum number of tiles.

 Development

 The game's first beta test began on January 7, 2022, and the second began on June 10, 2022.
-On March 23, 2023, Reverse: 1999 was granted an ISBN, which means a permission for its official release in mainland China.
-The game started a third beta test on April 14 before officially released in China on May 31, 2023.
-The global version beta test ran from August 4 to 13, 2023, and the game rolled out fully on October 26, 2023.
+The game started a third beta test on April 14.
+The game was released in Mainland China on May 31, 2023.